AustinKelsay/pleb-post-template/README.md

  7. Replace <password> with the password you created for your MongoDB user and <dbname> with the name of your database (e.g., pleb-post).
 It should look something like this: `mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority`

-   a.
-If you haven't made a MongoDB user yet you can do so clicking on the "Database Access" tab on the left sidebar
+   - If you haven't made a MongoDB user yet you can do so clicking on the "Database Access" tab on the left sidebar

   <img width="140" alt="image" src="https://user-images.githubusercontent.com/53542748/233104485-1d66c6e8-d44b-4c56-aa64-c5d528afc2a0.png">

-   b.
-Click "Add New Database User"
+   - Click "Add New Database User"

   <img width="1283" alt="image" src="https://user-images.githubusercontent.com/53542748/233104869-0da7bd44-f689-4c47-bc86-3eaca93759b3.png">

-   c.
-Type in a userame / password for this user and choose their permissions.
+   - Type in a userame / password for this user and choose their permissions.
 Now this username and password can be used directly in your mongo uri string

  8. Finally, paste the connection string into the .env file as the value for MONGO_URI.